 Originally “White’s Hotel”, the main Lodge was built in the 1950’s by Mi’kmaq entrepreneur Stan White.
-Mr. White cut an hauled, from the forest, every log used to construct White’s Hotel/Dreamcatcher Lodge.
-Starting as a boarding style lodge with 13 bedrooms and three bathrooms, the Lodge was remodelled in 1973 to a standard hotel by Stan’s son, Conrad and Debra Myles White.
+Mr. White cut and hauled, from the forest, every log used to construct White’s Hotel/Dreamcatcher Lodge.
+Starting as a boarding style lodge with 13 bedrooms and three bathrooms, the Lodge was remodeled in 1973 to a standard hotel by Stan’s son, Conrad and Debra Myles White.

 After another extensive renovation, the Dreamcatcher Lodge opened for business on Valentine’s Day, 2004.

 The Newfoundland & Labrador culture is inclusive and welcoming, and the staff at Dreamcatcher Lodge embodies that feeling completely.
 And while all 13 employees are not related, there is a sense of family that is felt by all guests.